Shooting Star (Bob Dylan song): Critical reception

 Rolling Stone magazine included "Shooting Star" on a list of "Bob Dylan's Greatest Songs of the 1980s", noting that it "echoes some of the self-doubt and regret heard earlier on 'Most of the Time'" while also serving as an example of how "Dylan is very good at ending his albums on exactly the right note".

 Spectrum Culture included the song on a list of "Bob Dylan's 20 Best Songs of the 1980s".
 In an article accompanying the list, critic Justin Cober-Lake praises both the lyrics (for the way Dylan establishes "an almost-narrative and an almost-prayer while leaving any final understanding open-ended enough for the listener to glide into") and the music (for the way "Dylan develops a beautiful melody for his reflections, perfectly embraced by Lanois’ production").

 Jim Esch at AllMusic called it "a simple three verse plus bridge country ballad that manages to suggest the arc of an affair – balled up in the image of a shooting star" that is "remarkable for its lyrical allusiveness" and leaves "a weary sadness in its wake".

 The Big Issue placed it at #16 on a list of the "80 Best Bob Dylan Songs - That Aren't the Greatest Hits" and characterized it as a "hymn to regret and what might have been".

 Live performances

 According to his official website, Dylan performed the song 126 times in concert on the Never Ending Tour between 1990 and 2013.
 A live performance from New York City in 1994 was filmed and officially released on the Bob Dylan MTV Unplugged television special and accompanying live album in 1995.
-The live debut occurred at the Alpine Valley Music Theatre in East Troy, Wisconsin on June 9, 1990 and the last performance (to date) took place at USANA Amphitheatre in Salt Lake City, Utah on August 1, 2013.
+The live debut occurred at the Alpine Valley Music Theatre in East Troy, Wisconsin on June 9, 1990 and the last performance (to date) took place at Blossom Music Center in Cuyahoga Falls, Ohio on September 12, 2024.